Lawrenceville Paternity and Legitimation Lawyer

 As mentioned, Georgia allows presumed fathers to disestablish paternity through court action.
 But the law gives courts the discretion to refuse these motions.
 If the presumed father has provided long-term parental care and support for the child, the court may decide that disestablishing paternity is not in the child’s best interest.

-Contact a Lawrenceville Paternity Lawyer for a Free Consultation
+Contact a Lawrenceville Paternity Lawyer for a Consultation

 Paternity can be a complex matter in Georgia, but it’s crucial for establishing a child support order for mothers and legitimation for fathers.
 Crystal Wright Law represents mothers, fathers, and families in all types of family law and paternity issues, including divorce, child custody and visitation, property division, domestic violence, protective orders, and other legal matters.

-Contact our law firm today for a free initial consultation with a Lawrenceville paternity lawyer who can help you.
+Contact our law firm today for an initial consultation with a Lawrenceville paternity lawyer who can help you.